 Scope of the Program

 In cooperation with the Office for Academic Affairs, the Walker Center for Teaching and Learning is pleased to announce a new program for Faculty Fellows in Course Development.
-This cohort program, consisting of up to ten regular UTC faculty, will run during February-March 2022.
-This 8-week hybrid program is designed to encourage sustained course development and teaching innovation.
+This cohort program, consisting of up to ten regular UTC faculty, will run during May 17-June 28, 2022.
+This 6-week hybrid program is designed to encourage sustained course development and teaching innovation.
 The program, application procedures, and stipend are detailed below.

 What is a Faculty Fellow in Course Development (FFCD)?

-The FFCD Program is an eight-week hybrid teaching innovation program that offers a select cohort of full-time UTC faculty the opportunity to engage in course development and revision work in relation to current best practices in engaged learning.
+The FFCD Program is a six-week hybrid teaching innovation program that offers a select cohort of full-time UTC faculty the opportunity to engage in course development and revision work in relation to current best practices in engaged learning.
 The online portion will be self-paced.
 A stipend of $1,000 will be awarded to each Fellow at the successful completion of this program.

 What topics are covered in this program?